Ant1Mathu/blog/docs/_posts/2023-07-24-france-is-sinking.md

 -- “Yet some resist, their minds mislaid …”

-and Carine, a 45 yo HR and true fan, led the crowd with a strong tone-deaf voice:
+and the crowd, led by Carine, a devoted 45-year-old HR and true fan, responded:

 -- “Within the ship, a watery rave !"